 Solar Investment Tax Credit

 The Solar Investment Tax Credit is a dollar-for-dollar reduction in federal income tax for anyone who purchases solar panels for their home or business.
 The amount credited is equal to 30% of the purchase price of your solar system.
 It’s not a rebate (which helps you pay for your system directly).
-It’s not a tax deduction (which reduces your total income and thereby decreases your tax bill by a small amount).
-It’s dollars that you don’t have to pay the IRS, or that the IRS will refund to you in April if you’ve overpaid.
+It’s not a tax deduction (which reduces your total income and thereby decreases your tax bill much less powerfully).
+It’s dollars that you don’t have to pay the IRS.

 Since it was implemented in 2006, the Investment Tax Credit has helped spur the renewable energy industry boom, driving competition and innovation and reducing costs and carbon emissions.
-Overall, it's a win-win for consumers and for the environment.
+It's a win-win for consumers and for the environment, but it is going away.
+2019 will be the final year at 30%; in 2020 the tax benefit drops to 26%, then to 22% in 2021.
+The tax credit completely goes away in 2022 - so now is the time to act to take advantage of this great benefit.

 Limitations Of The Federal Solar Tax Credit Program